Managing the working environment for an organisation's employees and services within industrial and commercial buildings.

 The standard also defines some core behavioural competencies

-Apprentices will receive up to two years studying membership of the British Institute of Facilities Management (BIFM) and on completion of the apprenticeship will meet the qualifying criteria for Associate Membership of the Institute.
-Further progress can be made post apprenticeship through the professional membership pathway which ultimately leads to recognition as a Certified Facilities Manager by the BIFM.
+Apprentices will receive up to two years studying membership of the Institute of Workplace and Facilities Management (IWFM) and on completion of the apprenticeship will meet the qualifying criteria for Associate Membership of the Institute.
+Further progress can be made post apprenticeship through the professional membership pathway which ultimately leads to recognition as a Certified Facilities Manager by the IWFM.

 Completing this apprenticeship programme will enable progression into a wide range of senior roles within the Facilities Management area roles such as a Facilities Manager, Premises Manager, Energy Services Manager or Contract Manager.